apptainer/singularity/INSTALL.md

 ## Debian Package

-Additional information on [how to build a Debian package](dist/debian/DEBIAN_PACKAGE.md) can be found in `dist/debian`.
+Additional information on how to build a Debian package can be found in [dist/debian/DEBIAN_PACKAGE.md](dist/debian/DEBIAN_PACKAGE.md).